npalex/Lid-driven-cavity-FENE-P/README.md

 ## **Numerical Scheme:**
 &emsp; The rheoFOAM solver implementing the SIMPLE algorithm was used to evaluate the fluid velocity, conformation tensor, and pressure fields at each time step on a uniform 51x51 cell grid.
 In addition, the improved both sides diffusion technique<sup>4</sup> was used to improve the numerical stability of the solver.
 Gradient, divergence, and Laplacian terms were discretized using the Gauss linear scheme, convection terms were discretized using the CUBISTA scheme, and time discretization was performed using the Crank-Nicolson method.

-&emsp; The resulting discretized, linear systems of equations, of the form $Ax = b$, were solved using iterative solvers.
-The Generalized geometric-algebraic multi-grid (GAMG) solver was used for both the pressure and velocity fields with a Diagonal-based Incomplete Cholesky (DIC) preconditioner in order to lower the condition number of the equation sets.
-For the conformation tensor the preconditioned
+&emsp; In accordance with the SIMPLE algorithm, the velocity, pressure, and conformation tensor equations are solved separately and the corresponding discretized, linear systems of equations of the form $Ax = b$ for each variable $u$, $p$, and $\Theta$, were solved using iterative linear solvers.
+The Generalized geometric-algebraic multi-grid (GAMG) solver was used for both the pressure and velocity fields with a Diagonal-based Incomplete Cholesky (DIC) preconditioner, which requires a symmetric positive definite matrix (SPD) $A$.
+Note, the convective term in the momentum equation has been neglected corresponding to $Re = 0$, so that matrix $A$ for the discretized momentum equation is SPD.
+The matrix $A$ for the Laplacian equationn governing the pressure is also SPD.
+For the conformation tensor, the preconditioned (bi-)conjugate gradient (PBiCG) method was used.
-(bi-)conjugate gradient (PBiCG) method was used.
-The matrix $A$ for the corresponding system of equations is not symmetric positive definite.
-Hence, the Cholesky preconditioner could not be used and the
-Diagonal-based Incomplete LU (DILU) preconditioner, which is relatively slow, was used instead.
+However, the matrix $A$ for the FENE-P model governing $\Theta$ is not SPD since the advective terms remain.
+Hence, the Cholesky decomposition could not be used and the Diagonal-based Incomplete LU (DILU) preconditioner, which is relatively slow (Cholesky decomposition is approximately twice as efficient), was used instead.
 Note, all calculations in this repo were performed using a single core.

 ### **Initial/boundary conditions:**
 &emsp; The fluid velocity, log-conformation tensor, and pressure fields were set equal to zero at time $t = 0$, corresponding to a fluid at rest.